awaregroup/IIALab/labs/Lab03.md

 ## 3 - Explore Common Resources
 As part of this lab a set of common resources have been provisioned for all lab users to share.
 Return to your list of Resource groups and click on the 'common' Resource group.
-**Hint:** Use the search bar at the top of Azure and type in "common".
+**Hint:** You can also use the search bar at the top of Azure and type in "common".

 ![](./media/3_7.png)